jahzee/jahzee.github.io/_pages/home.md

 <a class="my-link" target="_blank" href="https://thed10.com/blog/j-s-bulls-why-we-do-this-in-the-first-place">interview with the team</a>
 documents why they trained so hard.
 Sadly, the team captain,
 <a class="my-link" target="_blank" href="https://www.facebook.com/profile.php?id=618505401">Everett Cole Watson</a>,
+<a class="my-link" target="_blank" href= "https://www.instagram.com/p/Bw3NYc4By-g">passed away</a> as well,
-passed away as well, leaving the team wondering if they should compete again.
+leaving the team wondering if they should compete again.
 The team renamed themselves "E-J's Bulls" in memory of Everett and Jasmine, dug deep, and
 <a class="my-link" target="_blank" href="https://thed10.com/blog/the-d10-nyc-2019-yearbook">won the competition</a>
 with the three remaining athletes.

 ## In Memory